 The drinks menu is typically all their craft beers both on tap and in bottles/cans.
 They also serve other drinks for people who aren’t quite into beer as much, including wine, spirits, gin and cider.
 They do also have soft drinks, hot drinks (tea/coffee) and zero-alcohol beer too.
 There is something for everyone’s tastes.

-Dogs and children are very welcome.
-This makes it easier for families with commitments for the little ones and who don’t like leaving their puppies behind.
+Dogs (including guide dogs) and children are very welcome.
 There is dog treats available for the pooches and child-friendly options on the food menu.

 Patio heaters both inside and outside the venue.
 You don’t have to worry about being too cold at this microbrewery.
 Everyone deserves to be comfortable.